 If you have carried out a vac scheme with the firm, what was it that made you want to build your career there?
 Are you attracted to the practice areas?
 The culture?
 The clients?
 If you've carried out vacation placements at other firms, what was it about those experiences that made you decide that you’re better suited to this firm?

 Discussing your reasons for why you want to start your career at Ashurst should be a key part of your covering letter, but you should remember that you also have some space in the ‘How is Ashurst different to the other firms you have applied to?’ question.
-Be careful to spread out your reasons between the two different questions and be sure to support your reasons with specific examples.
-Alternatively, you may choose to mention points in your covering letter and then expand on them further in the application question.
+Be careful to spread out your reasons between the different questions and be sure to support your reasons with specific examples.
+Alternatively, you may choose to mention points in your covering letter and then expand on them further in the application questions.
 Whichever you choose, make sure not to repeat yourself.

 Think ahead to the interview with the firm